department-of-veterans-affairs/va.gov-cms/READMES/blackfire.md

 * Turn blackfire on with `ddev blackfire on`
 * Turn blackfire off with `ddev blackfire off`
+* You may need to do a `blackfire poweroff && blackfire start` if the above doesn't work.

 ## Testing
 To test that Blackfire is configured correctly, you can execute the following command once ddev has completed the build process: `ddev exec blackfire curl https://va-gov-cms.ddev.site/`